Nelson v. Colorado

 Nelson v.
-Colorado, 581 U.S. ___ (2017), is a decision by the Supreme Court of the United States.
-In a 7-1 decision written by Justice Ruth Bader Ginsburg, the Court held that a state had no right to keep fines and other money based on an invalid conviction.
+Colorado, 581 U.S. 128 (2017), is a decision by the Supreme Court of the United States.
+In a 7-1 decision written by Justice Ruth Bader Ginsburg, the Court held that a state has no right to keep fines and other money collected based on an invalid conviction.
 Justice Samuel Alito wrote an opinion concurring with the judgment, Justice Clarence Thomas wrote a dissenting opinion, and Justice Neil Gorsuch did not take part in the consideration or decision of the case.

 Background

 The case combined lawsuits by two petitioners: Shannon Nelson and Louis Madden.
 Nelson was convicted of child abuse and sentenced to 20 years to life, and assessed $8,192 in various fees and restitution.
 Madden was convicted of attempting to patronize a prostituted child and attempted sexual assault, and received an indeterminate sentence and had to pay $4,413.
 Both convictions were overturned on appeal and the petitioners were considered factually innocent.

 Colorado's Exoneration Act requires that a person who is exonerated after being convicted must petition a Colorado District Court for an order entitling them to receive compensation.

 On January 9, 2017, oral arguments were heard, where Professor Stuart Banner appeared for the accused, and the Colorado Solicitor General appeared for that state.